A Companion Guide for Surviving Chaos

 If you’re the kind of person whose brain is constantly firing off new ideas, I get it.
 It’s exciting.
 It’s intoxicating.
 It’s also a nightmare when you actually need to do something with them.
 Instead of feeling inspired, you feel stuck.
 Pulled in a thousand directions.
 Unsure where to start.
 You want to move forward, but the sheer volume of ideas keeps you paralyzed.

-Beyond the Modality: Finding Your True Work in Wellness & Transformation
+Beyond the Modality: Finding Your Life’s Work in Wellness & Transformation

 Your life’s work isn’t just a job, a business, or a set of skills you’ve learned—it’s the unique expression of your purpose through the work you do.
 It’s the integration of your personal transformation, your deepest wisdom, and your desire to serve others.
 For wellness and transformation professionals, your work is often a direct reflection of your own journey.
 The healing, breakthroughs, and evolution you’ve experienced become the foundation for how you help others.